SihaoCheng/WD_models/README.md

 ## Install
-Please download the package `WD_models` to some path.
-If that path is not included in python's system's path, you may need to add it.
-E.g., if you download the package (which is a folder) to '~/softwares/', then just type:
+Just download the package `WD_models` to some local path in your computer.
+If that path is not included in python's system's path, then you need to add it.
+For example, if you download the `WD_models` package (which is a folder) to '~/softwares/', then the following codes should import the package smoothly.

 ```python
 import sys